dev1virtuoso/eliza-ctss/README.md

 ### Adding new files

-If you create a new MAD, FAP or runcom file and it is in one of the existing directories, it will be uploaded automatically by the relevant `upload-` commands.
+If you create a new MAD, FAP, script tape or runcom file and it is in one of the existing directories, it will be uploaded automatically by the relevant `upload-` commands.
 If you want it to be automatically compiled, also edit the relevant runcom file.

 Files should follow the same column layout as existing ones.
 You don't